5

 If you are experiencing difficulty in dealing with the academic demands of a course you are enrolled in, please contact the individual lecturer in the first instance.
 With so many students in class, it is easy to feel lost; it is very important to us that you let us know if we can help.

-If you have questions concerning the programme that cannot be answered either by the Secretary or other sources detailed in this Handbook, the Programme Director, Dr Kelly Fincham can be approached about academic concerns.
+Alternatively, Programme Director, Dr Kelly Fincham can be approached about academic concerns.
 This is best done by dropping in during office hours, advertised at the beginning of each semester.
-Dr Fincham’s office is upstairs in St Declan’s (some virtual meetings may also be available).
+Dr Fincham’s office is upstairs in St Declan’s in Room 304 (some virtual meetings may also be available).

 If you cannot make the times posted drop in or make an appointment by emailing Dr Fincham at (Kelly Fincham @ University of Galway.ie)